tetris245/ULTRAbc/README.md

 ## Credits

-Special thanks to KellyLoveyness for creating the original version.
+Special thanks to KellyLoveyness for creating the original version of QAM.

 Special thanks to Firefly for giving permission to integrate the BC-Diaper-Wetter script.